TamimiGitHub/faa-sam-demo/010-Env-Setup.md

 1. Save the `.env` file

 1. Now update the model in the [shared configuration file](./sam/configs/shared_config.yaml) in `configs/shared_config.yaml` to use your bedrock hosted LLM.
 Replace your `planning` and `general` models with the following.
-IMPORTANT NOTE: make sure you have the correct YAML indentation if you copy paste the following content.
+IMPORTANT NOTE: make sure you have the correct YAML indentation if you copy paste the following content, or simply copy the content of the full file

    ```yaml
    planning: &planning_model